danielatrivella/np3_ligand/np3_LigPCDS/README.md

 The list of available ligands contains the entries that were retrieved (download ok) and have a valid SDF file.

 This step will check if the SDF files of the retrieved ligands (ligands_data_folder) are valid and will add the information of the valid entries to the list of available ligands.
-If the SDF file of a ligand entry can be parsed by rdkit [ref] and results in a valid molecular graph, then this ligand's file is valid.
+If the SDF file of a ligand entry can be parsed by rdkit (https://www.rdkit.org/) and results in a valid molecular graph, then this ligand's file is valid.
 Otherwise it is removed from the resulting list.

 *Run:*